EthVentures/CryptoTracker/README.md

 *.*.ticker
 ```

  A json file containing saved objects and dashboards is provided under /resources.
 This file can be imported from Kibana's UI by navigating to Management->Saved Objects->Import.
-You should also set the dashboard Auto-Refresh interval so that the visualizations update in real-time.
+Auto-Refresh interval on all dashboard has been preconfigured for 5 seconds.

 # Production Settings
  On a live system, vm_map_max_count should be permanently set in /etc/sysctl.conf: